Signal Flow

 Overview

-The tbd 16 uses a send/return effects architecture with per-track mixer parameters, group-level offsets, two global FX buses (Delay and Reverb), a master compressor chain, and a final stereo output stage.
+The tbd 16 uses a send/return effects architecture with per-track mixer parameters, group-level offsets, two global FX buses (FX1 Delay, FX2 Reverb), a master sum-bus chain (compressor → drive → volume), and a final stereo output stage with always-on soft-clip safety.

 The sequencer handles all step data, parameter locks, and automation, sending note and CC data to the audio engine internally.
 The audio engine runs the synth voices, effects, and audio output.